A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: The mesh-free hybrid Chebychev-Tucker tensor representation

 Furthermore, let $T_k(x) := \cos((k-1) \arccos(x))$ denote the $(k-1)$-st Chebyshev polynomial of the first kind, which forms a sequence of orthogonal polynomials on $[-1,1]$ with respect to the weight $w(x) = 1/\sqrt{1-x^2}$.
-If the functional entries of $F^{(\ell)}$ in \cref{eqn:funct2-Tuck} are specified by the Chebyshev polynomials, we say that $f$ is represented in the (two-level hybrid) Chebyshev-Tucker format, shortly ChebTuck format. \begin{definition}[ChebTuck format] Let $T_{1:k}(x) = (T_1(x), \cdots, T_{k}(x))$ denote the vector-valued function of the first $k$ Chebyshev polynomials.
+We use these polynomials as a fixed tensor-product basis and compress the corresponding coefficient tensor in Tucker format.
+We call the resulting representation the Chebyshev-Tucker format, shortly ChebTuck format. \begin{definition}[ChebTuck format] Let $T_{1:k}(x) = (T_1(x), \cdots, T_{k}(x))$ denote the vector-valued function of the first $k$ Chebyshev polynomials.
 We say that the real-valued function $f(x_1,x_2,x_3)$ defined on $[-1,1]^3$ is represented in the {\bf ChebTuck-$(\bf{m}, \bf{r})$ format} if it allows the factorization

 where ${\bf C} \in \mathbb{R}^{m_1 \times m_2 \times m_3}$ is a rank-$\bf{r}$ Tucker tensor given by

 \end{definition}